 MSPP Student Ambassador

-Forensic Psychology, Class of 2014
+Forensic and Counseling Psychology, Class of 2014

 Hello!
-My name is Sarah Decker and I am a proud graduate of MSPP's Masters in Forensic Psychology program.
+My name is Sarah Decker and I am a proud graduate of MSPP's Masters in Forensic and Counseling Psychology program.
 I have just begun my first year in a Clinical Psychology Doctoral Program at Philadelphia College of Osteopathic Medicine where I am continuing my education further.
 I am originally from New Jersey and went to undergrad at Rowan University where, I attained my B.A. in Psychology with a specialization in Child and Family Behavioral Services.
 Throughout my time at Rowan University, I held three internships with ranging responsibilities.
 I worked with Autistic children assisting with in-home therapy, adolescents in a school setting facilitating individual and group therapy and working at a day program for adults with severe mental illness.
 These opportunities allowed me to gain a better understanding within the field of psychology and reassure me that continuing my education in psychology was the best fit for me.

 As I researched graduate schools, Massachusetts School of Professional Psychology quickly became my top choice for various reasons.
 As I sat in the parking lot an hour and a half early for my interview, since I was unsure of "Boston" traffic, Mario Murga, the Director of Admissions, knocked on my window and invited my mom, dad and I inside.
 I was impressed by this gesture that someone would genuinely care to make our experience more comfortable.
 I instantly felt welcomed by the faculty, staff and current students at the school.
 Having such a great first impression of MSPP, followed by other great experiences, I know I could not have chosen to attend a better school.